When They Kick At Your Front Door:

 Let's take a look at the best product the Brixton Youth Academy has ever produced, Kemar Kirkpatrick.
 Below are his cards from Youth Intake Day and the end of West Ham's season.

--------------------Kemar Kirkpatrick 28 Feb 2018 ---------- Kemar Kirkpatrick 12 June 2021
+-------------------Kemar Kirkpatrick 28 Feb 2018 ---------- Kemar Kirkpatrick 5 May 2021

 He's grown a centimeter and put on 11 kilograms, not surprising as he's seen a 7-point improvement in his Strength, his greatest gain.
 His next best gain was Determination courtesy of Macey's tutoring.
 He gained 4 points in Off The Ball, Acceleration, and Pace, which has to be part of the reason he got double-digit goals.
-I am a bit surprised that didn't see anything greater than 3 points of improvement in his Technical skills.
+I am a bit surprised that he didn't see anything greater than 3 points of improvement in his Technical skills.
 I guess I should take this as a way to understand how Football Manager handles player development.
-Physicals improve easily in many aspects, especially Strength and Mentals generally improve with age.
+Physicals improve easily in many aspects, especially Strength, and Mentals generally improve with age.
 So Technicals are the ones that really need to have training pitch and game time.
 I think?
 Right?

 (Noticed that I said "when" and not "if" we get to the EPL?
 My intent is to keep playing this save until we win the FA Cup, Champions League, and English Premier League all in one season.
 Also, at a minimum, I want to post 250 updates.
 For reference, this is update 55.)